jdtaylor7/prometheus/README.md

 ./build/prometheus
 ```

-At the moment some file pathnames are relative so running from the build
+At the moment some file path names are relative so running from the build
 directory itself will not work.

 ### Demo